wpbezemer/wpbezemer/README.md

-# Hey, I'm Bunny 👋
+# Hey, I'm tedzor 👋

 > *"If it's dumb and it doesn't know it — I'll teach it."*